BhaveshBhargv/ApplyMate/README.md

 ## Tech Stack

-Python, Streamlit, pypdf, python-docx, reportlab, pandas, scikit-learn, requests (Adzuna + Remotive job APIs), and openai (used as an OpenAI-compatible client for OpenRouter).
+Python, Streamlit, pypdf, python-docx, reportlab, scikit-learn, requests (Adzuna + Remotive job APIs), and openai (used as an OpenAI-compatible client for OpenRouter).
 Two deviations from the originally-listed stack, each explained in its phase notes below: